Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/FINDING.md

 4. Wait for it to finish, it may take a long time and the server will lag while it works.
 This **MUST** be done with the server empty / closed to public.

 You should also use correct startup flags, the [Aikars flags](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/)!

-### Fabric Server Side Mods (you can delete or move this somewhere)

-I have been using fabric since awhile now and it felt like it has better mob spawning, the mods I used for optimizasion was mostly from [Here](https://gist.github.com/comp500/12417ee3685f6204362e933c9bcde603) except I changed phospor with StarLight, added Helium Fabric mod and didnt use random patches.
-For more in-depth explanations for most server jars look [here](../en_us/Finding%20what%20server%20jar%20to%20use.md)